 And now, after a fifty year hiatus, he has returned to his art full-force.
-He studies with the Baja-San Rafael impressionist, Ezra Katz and the Palo Alto, figurative landscape painter, Sandy Ostrau; and urban, cityscape artist Veerakeat Tongpaiboon.
+He studies with the Baja-San Rafael impressionist, Ezra Katz; the Palo Alto, figurative landscape painter, Sandy Ostrau; and urban, cityscape artist Veerakeat Tongpaiboon.

 According to the Zohar, in the light with which God began creation, Adam and Eve were able to see from one end of space to the other end of time.
 But, when the Creator realized that, if human beings could use such infinite awareness, they would destroy everything.
 (If you could see into the future, tell me you wouldn’t dabble in real estate.)
 So God hid the light.
 And just this is the task of the artist: To reveal the radiance once again; light is everywhere.